Life under the old covenant was so much simpler than the free and confusing world of grace.

 An old covenant preacher of holiness will speak the faithless language of longing and lack.
 But a new covenant preacher of holiness will bracket any exhortations with affirmations like these:

 Finally, brothers, we instructed you how to live in order to please God, as in fact you are living.
 (1 Th 4:1).

 Now about brotherly love we do not need to write to you, for you yourselves have been taught by God to love each other.
 And in fact, you do love all the brothers throughout Macedonia.
 (1 Th 4:9-10)

 How to preach holiness

-One day I hope to do a series of posts on how to preach holiness the same way the apostles did it.
-For those who can’t wait, here’s the short version: To be holy is to partake of His wholeness; it is to stop acting broken (because in Him we are not broken) and to allow Him to express His whole and beautiful life through us.
+One day I plan to write on how to preach holiness the same way the apostles did it.
+For those who can’t wait, here’s the short version: To be holy is to partake of his wholeness; it is to stop acting broken (because in him we are not broken) and to allow him to express his whole and beautiful life through us.

 The challenge is that being holy is a new experience for us.
-As sinners, holiness was totally alien to us.
+As unbelievers, holiness was totally alien to us.
 That old lifestyle was characterized by brokenness and hurt.
-Now that we are in Him we have to learn to walk in our new and God-given identity.
+Now that we are in him we have to learn to walk in our new and God-given identity.